rnmapbox/maps/docs/CustomHttpHeaders.md

 ### Prerequisites

 #### Android

 None

 #### IOS

-To enable this on iOS you need to call `[MGLCustomHeaders initHeaders]` pretty early in the lifecycle of the application.
+To enable this on iOS you need to call `[[MGLCustomHeaders sharedInstance] initHeaders]` pretty early in the lifecycle of the application.
 This will swizzle the custom method.
 Suggested location is `[AppDelegate application: didFinishLaunchingWithOptions:]`

 #### Working example (AppDelegate.m)